 He usually appeared as an old man with a long gray beard, but sometimes also as a black goat.
 It was believed that he lived in the center of the inaccessible wetland located in the underground realm of the dead and his throne was at the root of the sacred tree.

-Veles has been always considered to be complex mythological figure especially regarding his origin and a role he played in ancient beliefs of the Slavs.
+Veles has been always considered to be a complex mythological figure especially regarding his origin and the role he played in the ancient beliefs of the Slavs.
 Many different and contradicting features of this enigmatic deity, show his significance and meaning in the pantheon.

 The god’s name “Perun” is associated with thunder (in Polish: piorun) and other attributes such as hail, rain, honor, masculinity, mountain, horse, fire, stone, and later metal weapons (hammer, ax, arrow).